 Roadmap Portal integrates with Jira Service Desk to enable actual customers to request and vote on features.
 Customers can login with their JSD accounts and roadmap items are dynamically populated based on JQL queries, which makes Roadmap Portal an easy-to-use way to gather requests, comments and votes with the utmost transparency.

-There are certainly many other solutions out there to aggregate feature requests into a public-facing roadmap.
+There are certainly many other solutions out there to aggregate requests for features into public-facing product roadmaps.
 When evaluating these solutions, you should carefully consider the features, integrations and costs to make sure it’s the right fit.

-Managing feature requests can be challenging from both logistical and implementation point of views.
-By keeping best practices in mind, businesses can streamline the process of collecting, organizing and utilizing feature requests to maximize their value.
+The feature request management process can be challenging from both logistical and implementation point of views.
+By keeping best practices in mind, businesses can streamline the process of collecting, organizing and managing feature requests to maximize their value.

 Some best practices to consider include: